 The 5 of Cups in Love & Relationships

 Jealousy or power plays could have driven two lovers apart as this card signifies an element of loss and regret.
-If this card comes up in a reading for a couple who are still living together, it could signify that someone is paying way too high a price for the presence of the other and are having their heart quietly broken because of it.
+If this card comes up in a reading for a couple still living together, it could signify that someone is paying way too high a price for the presence of the other.
 Relationship counselling would be a good next move.

 In a reading for a single person, this card usually indicates the need for some serious heart-healing before they are ready to move on and start dating again.